fensak-io/fensak-rules-examples/README.md

-# Fensak GO Rules Examples
+# Fensak Rules Examples

-This repository contains examples of auto-approve rules for Fensak GO.
+This repository contains examples of auto-approve rules for Fensak.
 Each folder represents an example use case and
 contains:

 - `README.md` describing the use case.